 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Charlotte Lucas spends time talking to Mr. Collins.
-Elizabeth thinks Charlotte is simply being a good wingwoman, never dreaming that her friend is hoping for a marriage proposal.
+Elizabeth thinks Charlotte is simply helping out by distracting him, never dreaming that her friend is angling for a marriage proposal of her own.

 Her acceptance is on purely practical grounds.
-He's a good man, with a good career, and she knows she is unlikely to receive other, better offers.
-She is simply worried about how Elizabeth will respond.
+He's a good man, with a good career, and she's not rich and not pretty.

-When Charlotte goes away, Elizabeth reflects on the conversation.
-She had always known that Charlotte's understanding of marriage was different than her own, but she finds it hard to believe that Charlotte would throw away every possibility of emotional satisfaction just to be married.
+Elizabeth finds it hard to believe that Charlotte would throw away every possibility of emotional satisfaction just to be married.